-Zone 3 consists of the Rig Room, Laser Room, Tritium Lab (which includes the fume hoods, Bulk Splitter and a secure storage room.
+Zone 3 consists of the Rig Room, Laser Room, Waste Room and the Tritium Lab, which includes a secure storage room.
 The floor area of Zone 3 is approximately 128 m2.

 Staff access to Zone 3 areas is controlled.
 Minimum PPE for entry into Zone 3 includes a lab coat, shoe covers, safety glasses and gloves.